Mississippi Squares is built on fun and fellowship, with

 of new dancers at the basic level for both square and

 round dancing.
 To this end, the format on Tuesday

 and Full-Mainstream tips.
 Tuesday dances are always located

 have 6 – 7 squares dancing.

 Come out for a great evening!
-We are planning a spring
+In the spring we are planning a

 immediate integration of new dance classes with the mainstream